Innovative Global Program

 Specialized Subjects Specialized Subjects

-Each subject contains content that provides students with a broad basic knowledge of science and engineering, a deep understanding of specialized fields, and research skills.
+Each subjects contains content that builds on and deepens students’ basic knowledge of science and engineering, and strengthens their understanding of specialized fields, and particular research skills.

-List of Specialized Courses:
+List of Specialized Subjects:

 • Hydrodynamics